tale-toul/OCP4baremetalIPI/Ansible/roles/setup_support_services/README.md

 * **master_names**.- List of master node names.
 Used to specify the nodes to be configure for DNS and DHCP

-* **provision_mac**.- MAC address for provision VM NIC in the routable (chucky) network.
+* **worker_provision_mac_base**.- MAC address for provision VM NIC in the routable (chucky) network.
 The letters in the MACs should be in lowercase.
-Default value 52:54:00:9d:41:3c
+Default value 52:54:00:74:dc

 * **worker_chucky_mac_base**.- MAC address common part for the worker NICs in the chucky network.
-Default value 52:54:00:a9:6d:9
+Default value 52:54:00:a9:6d:

 * **worker_names**.- List of worker node names.
 Used to specify the nodes to be configure for DNS and DHCP